Gohan no Tomo: First Modern Furikake Rice Seasoning

-On the other hand, as for the tasty food for steamed plain rice, “Furikake (ふりかけ)” is the quintessential Japanese food for the rice.
-It consists of various kinds of flakes made mainly from meat, fish, eggs and seaweed, and is usually used to season plain rice.
+Meanwhile, as for the savory food for plain white rice, “Furikake (ふりかけ)” is the most-consumed.
+Furikake consists of various kinds of dry mini flakes made from meat, fish, seafood, seaweed, and eggs, and is usually used to season plain rice.

-Gohan no Tomo (御飯の友) : The First Modern Furikake
+Futaba Gohan no Tomo Furikake

-During modern times, Furikake products were designed by several Japanese companies and “Gohan no Tomo (御飯の友)” is considered as the first modern Furikake.
+During modern times, Furikake products were invented by several Japanese companies, and the product “Gohan no Tomo (御飯の友)” is considered the first modern Furikake.

 In the early Taisho period (Taisho: 1912 to 1926), the first Furikake product Gohan no Tomo was created and sold in Kumamoto Prefecture.

 Actually, the first modern Furikake, Gohan no Tomo still exists and is being sold online and at some supermarkets.
 So the other day, I purchased the Furikake from Amazon Japan and tried it with a hot bowl of rice for the first time.

 In the Taisho period when Gohan no Tomo was released, many Japanese people were short of calcium intake, so in order to make up for the deficit, fishbone powder was adopted as the main ingredient of the Furikake Gohan no Tomo.

 For that reason, the main ingredient in this Furikake is “Iriko (いりこ)” or parched dried small sardine, and the other ingredients include white sesame seeds, soy sauce, sugar, salt, Nori seaweed, fermented seasoning, green laver, milk sugar, starch, powdered egg yolk, and shredded Kombu seaweed.